-The Division of Administration is responsible for managing the department's \$971 million budget.
-More than 20,000 state-sentenced inmates are housed in NJDOC facilities, county jails and halfway houses.
-The division provides administrative services to support the departmental mission in major areas such as budget and fiscal management, procurement, internal auditing and information systems.
+The Division of Administration is responsible for managing the department's \$969 million budget.
+Approximately 20,000 state-sentenced inmates are housed in NJDOC facilities, county jails and halfway houses.
+The division provides administrative services to support the departmental mission in major areas such as budget and fiscal management, procurement, internal auditing, DEPTCOR, information technology and communications systems.